uab-cgds-worthey/quac/README.md

 1. While QuaC does the heavy lifting in performing QC, the small variant caller pipeline also runs few QC tools (fastqc, fastq-screen, picard's markduplicates).
 This setup was chosen deliberately for pragmatic reasons.
-2. *Use QC-checkup results with extreme caution when run in exome mode.* Though QuaC can be run in exome mode, QC-checkup will still be utilizing thresholds defined for WGS data.
+2. *Use QC-checkup results with extreme caution when run in exome mode.* Though QuaC can be run in exome mode, QC-checkup thresholds utilized are not yet as reliable as that used for WGS datasets.

 ### QC tools included